bekzodbob/chromepy/README.md

 # chromepy
-Chrome passwords stealer (will steal passwords of all accounts:) )
+Chrome passwords stealer for Windows (will steal passwords of all accounts:) )

 # DISCLAIMER
 For learning purposes only.
 The author do not reponsible for your stupid moves.